revolutionchain/charon-/README.md

 ## Health checks

-There are two health check endpoints, `GET /live` and `GET /ready` they return 200 or 503 depending on health (if they can connect to qtumd)
+There are two health check endpoints, `GET /live` and `GET /ready` they return 200 or 503 depending on health (if they can connect to revod)

 ## Deploying and Interacting with a contract using RPC calls